-The New Balance 345, New Balance’s low top skate kicks are part of New Balance Numeric Skate Shoes collection.
+The New Balance 345, New Balance’s low top skate shoes are part of New Balance Numeric Skate Shoes collection.
 The New Balance 345, an updated version of the Brighton 344, has a vulc sole construction that allows users to have a closer feel of their boards.
 It is built with reinforcements on the upper and outsole which prolongs its skating ability.
 The sufficient padding around the ankle, plus the compact cushioning on the footbed put a great deal of comfort to the feet.
 In a nutshell, it’s a skate shoe that provides performance abilities with a price that won’t cost an arm and a leg.
 There are no special editions of these shoes.
-These sneakers typically retail for around $75, but you can usually find them cheaper.
-For worthy deals, we recommend checking the price on Amazon.
+These sneakers typically retail for around $75, but you can usually find them for less.
+For great deals, we recommend checking the price on Amazon.

 345 shoes currently have a 4 out of 5 rating, based on 32 user reviews and a 75 Corescore at RunRepeat.
-We’ve scoured the web for reviews and user feedback that should help you decide if you want to buy New Balance 345 sneakers.
+We’ve scoured the internet for reviews and user feedback that should help you decide if you want to buy New Balance 345 sneakers.
 Scroll down below to see what people are saying.

-|New Balance Numeric Skate Shoes|
+|New Balance Numeric Skate Shoes

 What reviewers are saying